intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 ### Generalized API

-Using patterns in the ROHD-HCL library, the LLM was able to cleanup and generalize the API of our component, allowing for arbitrary `Cache`s to be used for the data-address cache and arbitrary `ReplacementPolicy` for the CAM along with the usual depth and way parameters of the memories.
+Using patterns in the ROHD-HCL library, the LLM was able to clean up and generalize the API of our component, allowing for arbitrary `Cache`s to be used for the data-address cache and arbitrary `ReplacementPolicy` for the CAM along with the usual depth and way parameters of the memories.

 ```dart
 class CachedRequestResponseChannel extends RequestResponseChannelBase {